-Manufacturers have led the way in driving a sea change in how the world addresses climate change, protects biodiversity and advances environmental justice.
-Manufacturers have sharply reduced the industry's impact on the environment through a wide range of innovations, such as increasing energy efficiency, saving and recycling water and implementing successful initiatives to reduce pollution and waste and protect vulnerable communities.
+Manufacturers are innovating and implementing the solutions the world needs to address climate change, protect biodiversity and advance environmental justice.
+Manufacturers have sharply reduced the industry's impact on the environment through a wide range of innovations, such as saving and recycling water, increasing energy efficiency, implementing successful initiatives to reduce pollution and waste and taking action to protect vulnerable communities.
 The industry's momentum is strong, and with new technologies being implemented every day, the future is unquestionably bright.

-With the right federal policies and a sustainable balance between environmental ambition and commercial feasibility, manufacturers are proving we can have both a clean environment and a prosperous economy.
-However, when administrations adopt poorly tailored regulations that put manufacturers in America at a global disadvantage, the critical balance between environmental improvement and economic growth is lost, hurting our workers, businesses and communities.
+With the right federal policies and a sustainable balance between environmental ambition and commercial feasibility, manufacturers are proving we can have both a healthy, clean environment and a prosperous economy.
+However, when policymakers adopt poorly tailored laws and regulations that put manufacturers in America at a global disadvantage, the critical balance between environmental improvement and economic growth is lost, hurting our workers, businesses and communities.

 The NAM laid out a comprehensive roadmap for climate action in "The Promise Ahead," which included immediate actions for policymakers.
-Many of these immediate actions were included in the \$1.2 trillion bipartisan infrastructure and climate bill that was signed into law in 2021.
-Sustainable permitting improvements, electric grid modernization, climate adaptation and resiliency programs, zero-carbon nuclear power, clean hydrogen, drinking water improvements and efficient manufacturing and new technologies programs were all included with robust funding.
+Many of these immediate actions were included in the late 2020 energy bill, the 2021 bipartisan infrastructure and climate bill and the 2022 reconciliation legislation.
+Sustainable permitting improvements, electric grid modernization, climate adaptation and resiliency programs, zero-carbon nuclear power, clean hydrogen, drinking water improvements, efficient manufacturing and new energy innovation programs were all included with robust funding.
 We must build on these major climate and environmental down payments.